NEWZIK FOR LIBRARIANS

 Creating a clean score

-Old traditional scores that are being used have been passed along for decades, often leaving the pages in bad condition.
-Pages are falling apart, the corners are filthy, and old annotations and bowings have to be erased.
+Old traditional scores that are currently being used have been passed along for decades, often leaving the pages in a bad condition.
+Pages are falling apart, the corners are filthy, and you can see where the old annotations and bowings have been scribbled and then erased again.

 With Newzik this is a thing of the past.
-Enjoy new fresh clean content that can be imported, and create and save as many versions of the same piece you want, each one with different and non-destructive annotations.
+Enjoy new fresh clean content that can be imported, create and save as many versions of the same piece as you would like, each and every one with different and non-destructive annotations.

 One of the librarian’s missions is marking cuts.
 Sometimes the editing process of the cuts can be complicated and will require significant “surgery” to the score, including scissors and scotch tape (each instrument has its own layout).